-- We propose a novel approach, based on FCN architectures for interference mitigation, which transforms a spectrogram into a range profile. - We propose a radar interference data set with a wide range of signal parameters variations to be used as benchmark in future research.
+- We propose a novel approach for interference mitigation based on FCNs, transforming spectrograms into range profiles. - We propose a radar interference data set with a wide and realistic range of signal parameter variations to be used as benchmark in future research.